hyperagon/hyperagon.github.io/content/posts/2024-03-28/index.md

 ![Requirements to make detections.](requirements.png)

 This gave me a result, as bad as expedcted  but in the right area at least.
-Imagine if my machie«b«ne was beefier and could do it itself.
+Imagine if my machie«b«ne could do it itself.

 ![Poor detection but at least it's in the right places.](detected.png)